neoforged/.github/primers/1.21.2/index.md

     - `GameTestHelper`
         - `absoluteAABB`, `relativeAABB` - Moves the bounding box between absolute coordinates and relative coordinates to the test location
         - `assertEntityData` - Asserts that the entity at the provided block position matches the predicate.
+    - `GameTestInfo#getTestOrigin` - Gets the origin of the spawn structure for the test.
     - `StructureUtils#getStartCorner` - Gets the starting position of the test to run.
 - `net.minecraft.network`
     - `FriendlyByteBuf`